What exactly is Escrow and how does the process work? These best practices help keep your money safe.

 The Pros, Cons & Best Practices for Escrow

-One of the potential cons for buyers at closing is the impact on cash required to close, as a result of impounds for property taxes and insurance coverage.
+One of the potential cons for buyers at closing is the impact on cash required to complete the close of escrow, as a result of impounds for property taxes and insurance coverage.
 Depending on what day and month you are closing, the escrow officer will collect several months’ worth of payments to ensure these bills are paid.
 You can talk to your escrow officer about how to minimize this amount and the impact on cash due at closing.

 As a buyer, seller and agent, you should receive a copy of the Closing Disclosure, three days before the closing is scheduled.
 Make sure you review it carefully, ask questions until you understand it, and ensure all funds needed to close are liquid and available.

-One of the biggest risks in this process today is wire and escrow fraud.
-Hackers and cyber criminals have been increasingly targeting real estate agents and their clients due to the large sums of money in play.
+Is escrow safe?
+Escrow is generally a very secure process.
+However, one of the biggest risks in this process today is wire and escrow fraud.
+Hackers and cyber criminals have been increasingly targeting real estate agents and their clients due to the large sums of money in escrow.
 They will often hack and spoof email accounts, sending fake wire instructions or hijacking bank accounts.
 Be sure to triple check where money should be sent directly with your escrow officer through a trusted line of communication, prior to sending.

 The whole process of signing physical documents, wiring money, and holding money for days or weeks during the process is definitely outdated.
 New technology, electronic signatures, online money transfer systems and blockchain, for instantly recording a sale and transfer of an asset will all help modernize, speed up, and secure the process of buying and selling real estate.
 As these things become integrated in the industry, make sure you do your homework and select a title and escrow company with a good reputation and who will work on your behalf in the transaction.